nathan818fr/jetbrains-launcher/README.md

-# JetBrains Scripts
+# JetBrains Launcher

-This project contains scripts to open your projects in a JetBrains IDE, but with a twist: **it stores the IDE config (`.idea`) in a separate directory!**
+A command-line launcher to open your projects in a JetBrains IDE, but with a twist: **it stores the IDE config (`.idea`) in a separate directory!**

 ## Why is this beneficial?